futuremeng/vue-advanced-chat/README.md

 </template>

 <script>
-  import { register } from 'vue-advanced-chat'
+  import { register } from '@futuremeng/vue-advanced-chat'
   register()

   // Or if you used CDN import